acoustid/acoustid-server/acoustid/web/pages/donate.md

 The best way to donate is using Patreon:

-<a href="https://www.patreon.com/bePatron?u=21057764" data-patreon-widget-type="become-patron-button">Become a Patron!</a><script async src="https://c6.patreon.com/becomePatronButton.bundle.js"></script>
+<a href="https://www.patreon.com/bePatron?u=21057764" data-patreon-widget-type="become-patron-button">Become a Patron!</a>

 Alternatively, you can also donate using PayPal: